thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Add a widget to control the Outline size
 - [Fix] No longer add effects to pixels changed by commands
 - [Fix] "Transform > Lift" correctly updates the GUI to immediately show where the new layer is on the timeline
+- [Fix] Update Magic Pencil dialog when the sprites Color Mode changes

 Update v2.0.0:

 - [Feature] New option - "Transform > Merge" - that moves all pixels that were painted over into one layer (whether it's one of the existing layers or a new one is created needs to be seen)
 - [Improvement] Add a single option for "Change > Shift", hide the shift options until it's selected and allow for selecting multiple components
 - [Improvement] Add a separate subset of options for the Grayscale & Indexed Color Modes
-- [Fix] Update dialog when sprite changes color mode

 Future: